FuzzyBunnys/FusorResearchReading/index.md

 **Interviews**
 - [Jim Keller: Moore's Law - Lex Friedman's Podcast](https://www.youtube.com/watch?v=Nb2tebYAaOA) - Microprocessors and silicon ciruits are one of the few places where the pace of technological change has been quite steady.
 I'm not confident that that's a model that is generalizable to lots of other arenas, but it brings with it a whole host of challenges.
 Jim Keller has been at the centre of this change in microprocessor's since the 1980's so he's been able to see the field change for a long time, and has driven quite a bit of that change himself.
 This interview with Lex Friedman is just filled with tons of interesting information.

+**Articles**
+- [Coping with the Complexity of Microprocessor Design at Intel – A CAD History](https://www.researchgate.net/publication/268005718_Coping_with_the_Complexity_of_Microprocessor_Design_at_Intel_-_A_CAD_History)- Multiple Authors - This is a quick overview of how CAD tools at Intel evolved to keep pace with the scope of Moore's Law.
+Interesting lessons about accepting new technologies, standardization and the powers that come with it.
 ### Finance
 The inclusion of finance might seem a little curious, but I think it's a hugely important place to read about invention and in particular the application and misapplication of mathematical models to reality.
 I would also note that I think a lot of very talented people have sniffed out the rot in modern Academia (from the 70's on), and Wall St. has long been willing to pay people a lot of money for their talents.
 It's always worthwhile to read smart people, and so you put two and two together and you end up here.